-The Black Men in Fashion Awards recognizes and showcases the bright minds of African American Fashion Stylists, Clothing consumers, and people who are making a difference in their respective communities.
+It is the mission of the Black Men in Fashion Awards to honor and celebrate the brilliant ideas of African American fashion stylists, clothing consumers, and individuals who are making a difference in their respective communities.

 THE 2021 LEGACY AWARD